-Microsoft's Windows 10 Spring Creators Update (SCU) is due out any day now, and it's a big one.
+Microsoft's Windows 10 April 2018 Update is due out any day now, and it's a big one.

 As was the case with the Windows 10 Fall Creators Update, plenty of the features are geared toward consumers, but the enterprise world wasn't forgotten.
-There are plenty of changes to Windows 10 in the Spring Creators Update that affect business users too.
+There are plenty of changes to Windows 10 in the April 2018 Update that affect business users too.

-The entire list of big changes coming in the Windows 10 Spring Creators Update can be found in TechRepublic's SCU features gallery, but here are nine of them that really stand out for enterprise users.
+The entire list of big changes coming in the Windows 10 April 2018 Update are featured in this TechRepublic gallery, but here are nine of them that really stand out for enterprise users.